-A recent study showed that 57% of companies still use wikis to manage their content and knowledge.
+A recent study showed that 57% of companies still use wiki software to manage their content and knowledge.
 10 years ago, wikis might be considered the best technology in town as it provides a way for employees to collaborate on documentation.
-But in today's fast-changing economy, wiki simply cannot keep up with the needs for managing your team knowledge and a more advanced solution is required.
+But in today's fast-changing economy, wiki alone simply cannot keep up with the needs for managing your team knowledge and a more advanced solution is required.

 Must-haves for a good knowledge management system

 - Easily capture knowledge and keep it up-to-date

 - Easily share knowledge and collaborate with colleagues